 It's easy to mix up credit score factors and the debt-to-income ratio.
 It's natural to wonder how the two are connected since these two calculations are perhaps the most critical to borrowing money or extending credit.

-Your credit score is not impacted by your DTI ratio.
+However, your credit score is not impacted by your DTI ratio.
 Prepared by credit reporting bureaus, your credit score is based on how well you keep up with your current debt payments.
 For example, if you have monthly debt payments that eat up 75 percent of your gross monthly salary, you can still have a good credit score if you always pay your bills on time.
 On the other hand, your DTI ratio will be way too high to get a loan.

 One factor in your credit score is your credit-utilization ratio.
 This compares the total amount of credit you're using compared to your credit limits on credit cards.
 To maintain a good credit score, you should keep your balances to less than a third of your credit limit.
-This may lower your monthly credit card payments, which will be good for your DTI ratio.
+This may lower your monthly credit card payments, which will be good overall for your DTI ratio.
 However, if your monthly rent or payments for car loans or student loans are high, you might still have too high of a DTI ratio.

 Improving Your DTI Ratio